Natasha Williams Headshot

 • Joint Doctoral Student in Communication and Political Science

-Natasha Williams is a critical and computational scholar of digital media and international relations.
-She is particularly interested in information disorders and in issues of information dissemination and narrativity on social media surrounding war and conflict.
+Natasha Williams is a critical scholar of digital media and international relations.
+She is interested in the role of social media, digital platforms, and technology in global culture and politics.

-Natasha Williams is a Fontaine Fellow and a joint doctoral student in Communication and Political Science at the Annenberg School for Communication and the Department of Political Science in the School of Arts and Sciences.
+Natasha Williams is a University Fontaine Fellow & joint doctoral student in Communication and Political Science at the Annenberg School for Communication and the Department of Political Science in the School of Arts and Sciences.

-At Penn, Williams is a Doctoral Fellow with the Center for Media at Risk and is a member of the Center for Information Networks and Democracy.
+At Penn, Williams is a Doctoral Fellow with the Center for Media at Risk and the Center for Advanced Research in Global Communication.
+She is also a member of Dr. Deen Freelon's Politics, Identity, and Communication Lab.
 Prior to attending the University of Pennsylvania, Williams worked in private research.
-She received her Bachelor of Arts in International Relations and Economics summa cum laude from New York University.
+She received her Bachelor of Arts in International Relations and Economics summa cum laude from New York University, and her Master of Arts in Communication from the Annenberg School.

 Education